-Note: Many of these Kinesthetic learning activities also work well for children who have a Tactile learning style.
+Note: Many of these Kinesthetic learning styles activities also work well for children who have a Tactile learning style.
 These kinesthetic learning styles activities are also great for kids identified as having bodily kinesthetic intelligence.

 To continue creating a multisensory learning unit, select a Kinesthetic learning activity to use in teaching your child, and add it to your prior auditory and visual learning activities.

-Otherwise, continue forward to learn more about multisensory teaching..
-When you’ve chosen the tactile learning activity, you will have completed your multisensory lesson plan for teaching and reaching your child.
+Otherwise, continue forward in this tutorial to learn more about multisensory teaching..
+When you’ve chosen the tactile learning activity, you will have written a complete multisensory lesson plan for teaching and reaching your child.